JS-pyCoder/CHIPS/README.md

 <details>
   <summary>WEEK 2 : Writing simple python code for Profiler </summary>
   <p><code>Profiler.py</code> is a simple Python Script which provides us with <bold>frequencies</bold> of instructions included in <code>objdump</code> file,<br>
-  Which we can get from spike simulator.</p>
+  which we can get from spike simulator.</p>
 </details>